The Entropic Signature of Class Speciation in Diffusion Models: Numerical Experiments

 \section{Numerical Experiments}

-In the following, we empirically analyze the partitioned class-conditional entropy and its temporal derivative along the reverse diffusion trajectory in trained models.
-The experiments were conducted using EDM2-XS and Stable Diffusion 1.5, trained on ImageNet-512 and LAION-5B, respectively.
-Entropy profiles are estimated using the online posterior-tracking procedure described in Section \ref{sec: estimating}, with further experimental details reported in Appendix \ref{appendix: experimental}.
+In the following, we analyze the partitioned class-conditional entropy and its entropy production in trained models.
+The experiments were conducted using EDM2-XS (VE) and Stable Diffusion 1.5 (VP), trained on ImageNet-512 and LAION-5B, respectively.